Expat Filings

 Can I still contribute to a Roth IRA while living in France?

 Yes, but only if you have earned income that has not been excluded under the Foreign Earned Income Exclusion.
-The Roth IRA contribution requires earned income within the meaning of IRC §219(f)(2), which reduces available earned income by the FEIE exclusion amount.
-A US citizen who fully excludes all foreign earned income has no remaining earned income for Roth IRA purposes.
-A US citizen who uses the Foreign Tax Credit instead retains earned income and may contribute up to the annual limit, subject to the income phase-out.
+The Roth IRA contribution limit is based on earned income not excluded under Form 2555.
+A US citizen in France who excludes all foreign earned income under the FEIE has no earned income remaining for Roth IRA purposes and cannot contribute.
+A US citizen who uses the Foreign Tax Credit instead of the FEIE retains earned income and can contribute to a Roth IRA up to the annual contribution limit, subject to the income phase-out.

 Do I need to report my French employer retirement plan on my US tax return?

 Yes.
-French employer retirement savings plans (PER collectif, PERCO) generally require reporting on FBAR and potentially Form 8938.
-Employer contributions to these plans may be includible in US gross income unless a treaty provision applies.
-Earnings within the plan are generally taxable annually.
-The specific US tax treatment depends on whether the plan qualifies under applicable provisions of the US–France treaty.
+French employer retirement savings plans (PER collectif, PERCO, PEE) generally require reporting.
+Contributions by the employer may be includible in US gross income unless a treaty provision excludes them.
+Accumulated earnings are generally taxable to US shareholders annually, absent a treaty exemption.
+The plans are typically reportable as foreign financial accounts on FBAR and may be subject to Form 8938 reporting.
+The specific US tax treatment depends on whether the plan qualifies under applicable treaty provisions.

 Is the French state pension (retraite de base) reportable on FBAR?